RoseTheFlower/UltrawideIndex/README.md

 * [Download page and instructions](/../../releases/tag/wanderstop)

-# Grand Theft V Enhanced ultrawide and FOV
+# Grand Theft Auto V Enhanced ultrawide and FOV
 ![A 32:9 screenshot of Grand Theft V Enhanced](/screenshots/GTAVEnhanced.webp)

 The plugin for Flawless Widescreen allows to remove the black bars from the cutscenes and control the FOV.